 YOLOv7 was developed by Wang et al. in 2022 [20].
 The model architecture contains several modifications, including improvements to the loss function, backbone network and activation function.
 These modifications resulted in a model with 40% fewer parameters than other object detection algorithms, while simultaneously demonstrating enhanced classification speed and performance.
 YOLOv7 comprises input, backbone, neck, and head modules like older versions.
 The model is capable of processing images with a resolution of either 640×640 or 1280×1280.
 The most significant advancement brought about by the YOLOv7 architecture is the Extended Efficient Layer Aggregation Network (E-ELAN) module incorporated into the neck.
-E-ELAN modules provide a framework that enables the network to continuously enhance its learning capacity of the operational network without disrupting the original gradient path.
+E-ELAN modules provide a framework that enables the network to continuously enhance its learning capacity through the utilization of extend, mix, merge links, thereby improving the learning capacity of the operational network without disrupting the original gradient path.
 The YOLOv7 architecture comprises a number of scale models, including YOLOv7tiny, YOLOv7 and YOLOv7w6.
 In this study, the YOLOv7tiny and YOLOv7 models were utilized.